The Best ID Protection Alternatives to LifeLock

 What Aura does better than LifeLock

 LifeLock Standard offers one-bureau credit monitoring with Equifax.
-LifeLock Advantage only offers that plus a monthly credit score with Equifax.
-Unfortunately, LifeLock only has one-bureau coverage so you're limited to Equifax.
-If you’re looking for credit protection from TransUnion and Experian as well, then you can get that with any Aura plan.
+LifeLock Advantage only offers that, plus a monthly credit score with Equifax.
+Unfortunately, LifeLock only has one-bureau coverage, so you're limited to Equifax.
+If you’re looking for credit protection from all three major credit bureaus, including TransUnion and Experian, then you can get that with any Aura plan.
+In fact, Aura offers one of the best credit monitoring services available.

 An area where Aura takes it a step further than LifeLock is child ID theft protection.
-Many identity monitoring services will cover children by monitoring their identities online.
-However, Aura offers a safe gaming feature that monitors cyberbullying and sends geo-alerts for sex offenders in the area.
+Many identity monitoring services cover children by monitoring their online identities.
+However, Aura offers a Safe Gaming feature that monitors cyberbullying and sends geo-alerts for sex offenders in the area.
 It also offers parental controls that help with content filtering and screen time management.

 What LifeLock does better than Aura